What does SERP mean?

 According to Blue Corona the top 3 positions in the Google SERPs get 55% of the clicks:

-If your page is on the bottom half of the SERPs, try and improve your page’s performance for ranking factors like time on page (dwell time) and bounce rate and you’ll find your page.
+If your page is on the bottom half of the SERPs, try and improve your page’s performance for ranking factors like time on page (dwell time) and bounce rate.

 Google watches these metrics like a hawk.
 Higher time on page and lower bounce rate means it’s more likely that your page answered the searcher’s query.